dimxy/developer-docs/docs/basic-docs/komodo-api/migration.md

 Requerement: the source and destination chains should have the equal CCid parameter and it should be greater than 100 (which means that chains are fungible).

-# MoMoM notarized migration
+# MoMoM notarised migration

-MoMoM notarized migration API allows the migration of coin or token value based on Komodo's highly scalable notarization process when elected and trusted notary nodes store fingeprints (what is called MoM, merkle root of merkle roots) of assets blockchains' blocks in the main komodo chain and after that, fingerprints of fingerprints (what is called MoMoM, 'merkle root of merkle roots of merkle roots') are delivered back into the assets chain (as back notarizations)
+MoMoM notarised migration API allows the migration of coin or token value based on Komodo's highly scalable notarisation process when elected and trusted notary nodes store fingeprints (what is called MoM, merkle root of merkle roots) of assets blockchains' blocks in the main komodo chain and after that, fingerprints of fingerprints (what is called MoMoM, 'merkle root of merkle roots of merkle roots') are delivered back into the assets chain (as back notarisations)
-(more about the notarization process is here: https://komodoplatform.com/komodo-platforms-new-scalability-tech/).
+(more about the notarisation process is here: https://komodoplatform.com/komodo-platforms-new-scalability-tech/).

 The workflow of the MoMoM value migration is following:
 - On the source chain user calls migrate_createburntransaction rpc and sends the burn transaction by sendrawtransaction call
 - On the source chain the user runs migrate_createimportransaction and passes to it the burn transaction and 'payouts' object in hex format which user received from the previous call
 - On the main Komodo (KMD) chain the user calls migrate_completeimpottransaction where the user passes the import transaction in hex format which was received from the previous call.
 On this stage the proof object for the burn transaction inside the import transaction is extended with MoMoM data.
-This allows to check the burn transaction on the destination chain by using standard Komodo notarization process without the need to create proof objects additionally.
+This allows to check the burn transaction on the destination chain by using standard Komodo notarisation process without the need to create proof objects additionally.

 ## migrate_createburntransaction